abrugaro/rp-jira-sync/README.md

 - [x] Create an endpoint to trigger the execution
 - [x] Create a DockerFile for the project
 - [x] Create JSON file to associate features to owners
+- [ ] Add husky with lint-stage to enforce linting
+- [ ] Merge owners file into env
+- [ ] Add user guide to README
+- [ ] Add time mark to logs
 - [ ] Specify owners json file format in docs
-- [ ] Add user guide to README
-- [ ] Save logs to files for late debugging
-- [ ] Stream logs
 - [ ] Add item logs to the task description
 - [ ] Filter tests that are affected by bugs to avoid creating tasks